Lapin0t/phd-manuscript/main/02_games.typ

 uniqueness of fixed points.
 This principle will provide us with a big hammer, very useful for hitting nails looking like $itree.giter_f th x itree.eq t th x$.
 However, being guarded is quite a strong requirement!
-Notably, our equation of interest, the one defining composition of OGS strategies, has no hope of being guarded.
+Notably, our equation of interest in this thesis, the one defining interaction of OGS strategies and counter-strategies, has no hope of being guarded.
 However, observe that if there is a finite chain $x_1 ↦ x_2 ↦ ... ↦ x_n ↦ t$, such that $t$ is guarded, then after $n$ iteration step, $x_1$ will be mapped to a guarded $t$.
 The iteration starting from $x_1$